By Deborah Vieyra, last updated March 9, 2022

-According to a Statista report, approximately 2,907,000 students were enrolled in graduate programs in the United States in 2017.
-If you are looking to join the ranks of those pursuing a master’s or doctoral degree, your first step is to narrow down your ideal program.
+According to the National Center for Education Statistics (NCES), more than 3 million students were enrolled in graduate programs in the United States in 2019.
+If you are looking to join the ranks of those pursuing a Master’s or Doctoral degree, your first step is to narrow down your ideal program.
 What are the criteria that you should be looking for to make sure that you get the most out of your graduate school experience?
 Where do you even begin?

 Graduate school is a huge investment of your time—from one to five years or more.
 Making this commitment may mean time away from the career trajectory you are currently on.
 It may mean splitting you from other responsibilities, such as raising a family.
 It may also mean relocating to a different city (or country) to pursue your ideal program, which comes with the challenges of setting up a new life in a foreign place.

 In many cases, graduate school can also be a huge financial commitment.
-If you do not have the support of a grant or fellowship, taking on this financial strain can be a difficult decision to make—with the fundamental question being, “Will it pay off in the end?”
+If you do not have the support of a grant or fellowship or have not been admitted to a fully-funded graduate program, taking on the financial strain of a graduate degree can be a difficult decision to make—with the fundamental question being, “Will it pay off in the end?”

 Keep in mind that you don’t have to be literal in this regard.
 As the job market evolves into a more digitally-focused economy, there is a chance that the job you do in the future may not even exist now.
 The greatest asset you can acquire from a graduate program is a capacity for critical thinking—a quality that will advance you in any career.

-#4 Consider reputation (but for the right reasons)
+4. Consider the University’s reputation (but for the right reasons)

 Of course, attending an “Ivy League” school will look impressive on your resume, but this should never be the sole deciding factor when applying to graduate programs.
 Rather, identify which schools provide the best return on investment.
 Scrutinize the program’s coursework and faculty to see if they offer a robust, academic program.
 Perhaps most importantly, have a look at how the university’s graduate students have made the transition into their desired jobs and industries.
 If you have the opportunity, talk to past students and current professors for their insights.
 Brochures are just not enough when it comes to making this vital move in your career.